AustinCodingAcademy/311_wk3_day2_advanced_select/README.md

 ## Setup

-You should have created a Google Cloud account, installed MySQL Workbench and made a connection to your database.
+You should have already created a Google Cloud account, created an instance and built a database (yesterday), as wll as installed MySQL Workbench and made a connection to the database you've created..
 In this lesson we will practice querying data.

 * Open MySQL Workbench

 ## Part 1 - Initialize data

+We'll use the same database as we did yesterday but this new initialization will delete or `DROP` our existing table of `users` and replace it with three new tables: `usersAddress`, `users`, & `usersContact`.
+Do do this:

-* Make sure you've selected the "admin" database
+* Make sure you've selected the "admin" database in MySQL Workbench

 * Create a new query tab
   * Click the button on the top left that has a SQL file with a "plus" icon on it

 * Click the folder icon in your query tab to open a new file

-* Select the "initialize.sql" script that lives in this repo
+* Select the "initialize.sql" script that lives in this repo (you've hopefully cloned it into your 311-JSDev folder or somewhere else)

 * Click the lightning bolt icon to run the query